rsyncOSX/RsyncUIdocs/content/post/Built.md

 ```bash
 $HOME/.rsyncosx/macserialnumber/configurations.json
 ```
 A SwiftData version is coming to life.
 This is a *downscaled* version of the Homebrew version RsyncUI.
 There are no plans to introduce SwiftData for the Homebrew version.
 The Homebrew version will *never* get to the Apple App Store due to restrictions on reading files from `.dotcatalog` like from `$Home/.ssh` for ssh-keys and not allowed to execute rsync from catalogs like `/opt/homebrew/bin`.
 And I am also experience an issue executing default `/usr/bin/rsync` when the Sandbox is enabled.
-As far as I know there should not be an issue executing default rsync from an Sanboxed applifcation, but there is.
+As far as I know there should not be an issue executing default rsync from a Sanboxed applifcation, but there is.
 I am investigating why.
 Apple Sandbox is requiered for distribute applications from Apple App Store.

 # SwiftData